Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 default._bimi.email.example.com TXT fallback to: default._bimi.example.com TXT

 This is why people describe BIMI as trickling down.
-The parent record can be used when the subdomain does not publish its own BIMI record.
-But the subdomain can also take control by publishing its own record at the more specific DNS name.
-DNS specificity wins because the receiver has a direct answer for the domain it is checking.
+The parent record can be used when the subdomain does not publish a valid BIMI record.
+But the subdomain can take control by publishing its own record at the more specific DNS name.
+A valid subdomain assertion, including an explicit declination, stops the fallback lookup for that selector.

 A normal BIMI record points to the SVG logo with the l= tag and, where used, points to a certificate with the a= tag.
-If you want a subdomain to use the parent logo, you can leave the subdomain without a BIMI TXT record.
-If you want a subdomain to use a different logo, publish a record at that subdomain.
-If you want no logo, publish an empty BIMI record at that subdomain.
+If you want a subdomain to use the parent logo, leave the subdomain without a valid BIMI TXT record.
+If you want a subdomain to use a different logo, publish a complete record at that subdomain.
+If you want no logo, publish an explicit declination with empty l= and a= tags at that subdomain.

 |